Golf Tutorials

 • The "Fairway Finder" (Player A): This is your most consistent player, even if they aren't the longest.
 Their job is simple: get the ball in play.
 They tee off first on every hole to take the pressure off everyone else.
 With a ball safely in the fairway, the rest of the team is free to swing for the fences.
 This player should also putt first on the greens.

-Your Game-Winning on the Course
+Your Game-Winning Strategy on the Course

 On the Tee Box: Attack Mode Engaged